danielpremkumar/Money-Transfer/README.md

 # Money-Transfer
- Rest  Api to transfer between bank accounts
+ Rest  Api to transfer money between bank accounts

 Building and running the application
 ------------------------------------